JadeElMasri/Pothole-Detection-YOLOv8/README.md

 **Future Work**:
-  Add more clean road imges to imorove the model's robustness and predictions.
+  - Add more clean road imges to imorove the model's robustness and predictions.
+  - Retrain the model and assess performance